SSI Eligibility Requirements For Children

 Contact Dayes Law Firm Today for Legal Help

-SSI eligibility for children can be complicated, and the deadlines for appeals are unforgiving.
+SSI benefits eligibility for children can be complicated, and the deadlines for appeals are unforgiving.
 If you believe your child's SSI claim has been unfairly denied, act quickly wait too long and you may lose your child's opportunity for benefits.

 At Dayes Law Firm PC, our experienced Supplemental Security Income attorneys understand SSI eligibility requirements for children, and will help you navigate the complicated waters of disability claims.